parthagni22/Drone-Security-Test-Agent/README.md

 ### Main Application: `python src/main.py`

-**Purpose**: Process video footage and generate comprehensive security analysis
+**Purpose**: Process real video footage and generate comprehensive security analysis

 **What it does**:
 - Processes video frame-by-frame for object detection